Snaze878/RBR-Bot/README.md

 # RBR Discord Bot

 Welcome to the **RBR Discord Bot**!
-This bot is designed to scrape online leaderboards and provide real-time updates from [rallysimfans.hu](https://rallysimfans.hu/).
-Whether you're tracking your rally team's progress or just want to stay up to date with the competition, this bot ensures you never miss a moment.
+This bot scrapes online leaderboards from [rallysimfans.hu](https://rallysimfans.hu/) and posts real-time updates to Discord.
+Whether you're tracking your rally team's progress or keeping tabs on the competition, this bot has you covered.

 ---

-## 🚗 Features
+## 🏎️ Features

 - **Automated Leaderboard Updates**
-  Scrapes the rally leaderboard and posts updates directly to Discord.
+  Continuously scrapes and posts the latest rally standings to your Discord server.

-- **Real-Time Leader Changes**
+- **Live Leader Change Detection**
-  Notifies the server when there's a new leader in a rally leg.
+  Announces when a new driver takes the lead in any rally leg.

-- **Custom Commands**
+- **Custom Chat Commands**
-  Retrieve top performers and detailed standings using simple chat commands.
+  Use commands to retrieve top performers, rally info, and CSV-based point standings.

-- **Dynamic Event Tracking**
+- **Multi-Leg Event Support**
-  Supports multiple rally legs for full event coverage.
+  Handles tracking and announcements across six rally legs with three stages each.

-- **Info Retrieval**
+- **Archived Leaderboards**
-  Displays key rally details like championship name and password.
+  View past week results with dedicated commands.

+- **CSV Standings Parsing**
+  Reads `standings.csv` to display custom season-long driver points.

 ---

 ## 💬 Commands

 ```
-!leaderboard     → Shows the general leaderboard.
+!leaderboard       → Shows the general leaderboard (top 10).
-!leg1 to !leg6   → Displays top 5 results for the specified rally leg.
+!leg1 to !leg6     → Displays top 5 results for each track in the specified rally leg.
-!info            → Shows competition name and access credentials.
+!info              → Shows competition name, password, and rally URL.
+!points            → Displays season-long standings from standings.csv.
+!s1w1              → Shows archived results from Season 1, Week 1.
 ```

 ---

 ## ⚙️ How It Works

-The bot scrapes leaderboard data from your RallySimFans group, processes the information, and posts updates in a readable format on Discord.
-It continuously monitors for changes to provide timely alerts on race progress.
+The bot uses `requests` and `BeautifulSoup` to scrape HTML tables from RallySimFans and parses the results.
+It detects leader changes in real time and posts rich embedded messages in Discord using `discord.py`.
+It also loads URLs and bot tokens from a secure `.env` file and supports dynamic commands for accessing results.

 ---

-## 🧾 License
+## 📜 License

 This project is open-source and licensed under the **GNU General Public License v3**.
 Feel free to modify and distribute it under the terms of the license.